US economy grew at 2.3% rate in Q3, up from earlier estimate

 AP Economics Writer

-WASHINGTON (AP) — The U.S. economy grew at a 2.3% rate in the third quarter, the Commerce Department said Wednesday.
+WASHINGTON (AP) — The U.S. economy grew at a 2.3% rate in the third quarter, slightly better than previously thought, the Commerce Department said Wednesday.
 But prospects for a solid rebound going forward are being clouded by the rapid spread of the latest variant of the coronavirus.

-The third and final look at the performance of the gross domestic product, the nation’s total output of goods and services, is up slightly from last month’s estimate of 2.1% third quarter growth.
+The third and final look at the performance of the gross domestic product, the nation’s total output of goods and services, was higher than last month’s estimate of 2.1% growth in the third quarter.

+The new-found strength came from primarily from stronger consumer spending than previously thought and businesses in rebuilding their inventories more than initial estimates revealed.

-The third quarter performance followed much more rapid growth of 6.3% in the first quarter and 6.7% in the second quarter.
+The 2.3% third quarter gain follows explosive growth that began the year as the country began to emerge from the pandemic, at least economically.
+Growth soared to 6.3% in the first quarter and 6.7% in the second quarter.
 The emergence of the delta variant in the summer was blamed for much of the third quarter slowdown.

 Now with the appearance of the omicron variant, coming on top of high inflation and lingering supply chain issues, there are concerns about future growth prospects.